 A 2008 study investigated the effects of lavender and lemon essential oils on stress.
 Fifty-six men and women were exposed to a stressor and then were exposed to lemon, lavender, or water (a no-odor control variable).
 Some of these participants were told what effects to expect and some were not.
 The results of the study showed that lemon essential oil improved mood and reduced stress, regardless of whether the participants were expecting this outcome or not.
 The mood-enhancing effects of lemon essential oil were much higher than from either lavender or water.8

-If you’re feeling a bit down or lethargic and need a quick pick-me-up, inhale lemon essential oil directly from the bottle or diffuse throughout the home.
+If you’re feeling a bit down or lethargic and need a quick pick-me-up, smell lemon essential oil directly from the bottle or diffuse it throughout the home.
 You can also get these benefits on-the-go with a personal aromatherapy diffuser like Zen, Sexy, Vibrant, Active, Healthy, Ocean or Mountain MONQ.

 Boosts Immune System Function